Financial Planning for Chronic Kidney Disease Patients

 Lab Testing

-Ongoing lab tests to monitor disease progression and treatment response can increase the overall treatment cost.
+Ongoing lab tests to monitor disease progression and treatment response increase overall treatment costs.

 motionSickness icon